Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Null tests

-The \Planck\ nominal mission consists of approximately two full-sky 6-month surveys.
-Our fiducial analysis is based on maps made from the full data range, however we may also analyze them first two surveys separately to exaggerate our sensitivity to effects such as beam asymmetry, correlated noise along the scan direction, and zodiacal light.
-In Fig.~\ref{fig:analysis_lens_survey_diff} we plot several consistency tests exploiting the breakdown of the data into separate surveys.
+The \Planck\ nominal mission consists of approximately two full-sky six-month surveys.
+Our fiducial analysis is based on maps made from the full data range, however we may also analyze the first two surveys separately to increase our sensitivity to effects such as beam asymmetry, correlated noise along the scan direction, and zodiacal light.
+In Fig.~\ref{fig:analysis_lens_survey_diff} we plot several consistency tests exploiting the breakdown of the data into separate surveys, for both 143\,GHz and 217\,GHz.
 We test for gross contamination of either survey by estimating the lensing power spectrum on each individually and then difference the resulting $\hat{C}_L^{\phi\phi}$, finding results consistent with the scatter expected from simple signal+noise simulations.
-To test the noise model more thoroughly, we also run lens reconstruction on a map constructed by taking the half-difference of the two surveys, filtering it in the same way as the full nominal mission map.
-As can be seen in Fig.~\ref{fig:analysis_lens_survey_diff}, the power spectrum of this reconstruction null test is tiny compared to the measurement errors on $\hat{C}_L^{\phi\phi}$.
-Finally, to isolate the effect of systematics which couple to the CMB and which flip signs between surveys (such as odd moments of the beam asymmetry), we take the cross-spectrum of lens reconstruction estimates obtained from the half-difference of the two survey maps with those obtained from the half-sum.
-Again, this null test shows residual which is negligibly small compared to our measurement errors.
+To test the noise model more thoroughly, we also run lens reconstruction on a map constructed by taking the half-difference of the two surveys, filtering it in the same way as the full nominal-mission map.
+As can be seen in Fig.~\ref{fig:analysis_lens_survey_diff}, the power spectrum of this reconstruction null test is small compared to the measurement errors on $\hat{C}_L^{\phi\phi}$.
+Finally, to isolate the effect of systematics which couple to the CMB and which flip sign between surveys (such as odd moments of the beam asymmetry), we take the cross-spectrum of lens reconstruction estimates obtained from the half-difference of the two survey maps with those obtained from the half-sum.
+Again, this null test shows residuals that are negligibly small compared to our measurement errors.